Geography (GEOG)

 Provides basic personal and professional skills that can be used within and outside of a work setting.
 Through practice, this experience guides students in building and maintaining positive professional relationships, networking/mentoring relationships, and enhances students’ understanding of the connection between theory and practice in their respective disciplines.

-Unequal distribution of social, economic and political power that creates winners and losers from climate change.
-Case studies of climate-change-related environmental degradation, conflict, conservation, climate denial, renewable energy, and investment.
-Concepts and actions to promote climate justice.
+Examines the unequal distribution of social, economic, and political power that creates winners and losers from climate change.
+Explores case studies of climate-change-related environmental degradation, conflict, conservation, climate denial, renewable energy, and investment.
+Discusses concepts and actions to promote climate justice.

 Available via Ecampus